lukebemish/WhatsUp/README.md

 * `text` - The unprocessed response text
 * `json` - The a Map of the response parsed as JSON, or `null` if the response is not a JSON object

-An example datapack can be found in `Common/src/test/resources`, or the [the GitHub releases](https://github.com/lukebemish/whatsUp/releases)
+An example datapack can be found in `Common/src/test/resources`, or the [the GitHub releases](https://github.com/lukebemish/whatsUp/releases).

-The mod also provides ths `/whatsup` command for easily testing datapacks; this can be used to run any listener immediately.
+The mod also provides the `/whatsup` command for easily testing datapacks; this can be used to run any listener immediately.